ARCANEDEV/Notify/README.md

   - `notifyer.message`: The message you're flashing
   - `notifyer.level`: A string that represents the type of notification (good for applying HTML class names)

-Alternatively, again, if you're using Laravel, you may reference the `flash()` helper function, instead of the facade.
+Alternatively, again, if you're using Laravel, you may reference the `notify()` helper function, instead of the facade.

 Here's an example: